-The Company has established a share purchase option plan (the "Stock Option Plan") and a longterm incentive plan ("LTIP").
+The Company has established a share purchase option plan (the "Stock Option Plan") and a long-term incentive plan ("LTIP").
 Under the Stock Option Plan, which is a "10% rolling plan", the Board of Directors may, from time to time, grant options to directors, officers, employees, or consultants.
 Options granted must be exercised no later than ten years from the date of grant or such lesser period as determined by the Board.
 Under the Stock Option Plan, the exercise price of an option cannot be lower than the closing price on the TSX-V on the trading date preceding the grant date, less the maximum discount permitted under TSX policies applicable to share purchase options.
 The Board also sets vesting terms for each grant.
 The Stock Option Plan provides that the aggregate number of shares reserved for issuance under the plan (including shares issuable upon the exercise of existing options and restricted or deferred share units ("RSUs" and "DSUs", respectively) issuable under the Company's Long Term Incentive Plan) shall not exceed 10% of the total number of issued and outstanding common shares of the Company on a non-diluted basis, as constituted on the grant date of such options.
 Under the LTIP the Board may, from time to time, award RSUs or DSUs to directors, officers, employees, and in the case of RSUs, consultants.
 Under the LTIP, which is a "fixed plan", the maximum number of shares the Company is entitled to issue from treasury for payments regarding awards of DSUs and RSUs is an aggregate of 5,000,000 shares.
 The Stock Option Plan and the LTIP may not cumulatively exceed 10% of the total number of shares issued and outstanding.

-As at June 30, 2024, the following stock options, RSUs and DSUs were granted:
+On the date of this MD&A, the following stock options, RSUs and DSUs are available to be granted:

-June 30, 2024
+November 25, 2024

-Issued and outstanding shares 227,650,785
+Issued and outstanding shares 227,725,785

-Limit under Stock Option Plan and LTIP (10% of issued and outstanding shares) 22,765,079
+Limit under Stock Option Plan and LTIP (10% of issued and outstanding shares) 22,772,579

-Less stock options under grant and outstanding 9,929,167
+Less stock options under grant and outstanding 10,062,500

 Less RSU's granted 2,622,500

 Less DSU's granted 1,000,000

-Shares reserved under the stock option and LTIP grants 9,213,412
+Shares reserved under the stock option and LTIP grants 9,087,579

-June 30, 2024

 RSU & DSU limit under LTIP 5,000,000

 Less RSUs granted 2,622,500

 Less DSUs granted 1,000,000

 RSUs & DSUs available to be granted 1,377,500